As always, Rush Limbaugh, the EIB network, the fastest three hours in media.

 In my findings column, I explain how researchers have discovered that over the long term, being richer often translates into being greener.

-Greener mean cleaner, less pollution.
+Greener meaning cleaner, less pollution.

-Many environmental problems get worse as a country first industrializes, but once it reaches a certain level of income, the trend reverses, producing a curve shaped like an upside-down U. It's called a Kuznets curve in honor of the economist Simon Kuznitz, who detected this pattern in trends of income inequality.
+Many environmental problems get worse as a country first industrializes, but once it reaches a certain level of income, the trend reverses, producing a curve shaped like an upside-down U.

-As promised in the column, here are some graphic examples of Kuznet's curve for sulfur dioxide pollution as measured in an assortment of rich and poor countries and also is measured over time in the United States.
+As promised in the column, here are some graphic examples of Kuznets curve for sulfur dioxide pollution as measured in an assortment of rich and poor countries and also is measured over time in the United States.

-And there is the Ugraph.
+And there is the U graph.

-Upside down U. I'm not going to waste time zooming in on it here, but it illustrates beyond a shadow of a doubt that the emissions and pollution of a country reduce as they get richer.
+But it illustrates beyond a shadow of a doubt that the emissions and pollution of a country reduce as they get richer.

 Now, this is something that I have long known.